Overview of 3D Printer Extruder Clicking

-There have been many reports of extruder clicking and grinding noises, but there have been fewer reports of how to fix them.
+There have been many reports of 3D Printer extruder clicking and grinding noises, but there have been fewer reports of how to fix them.

-The following is a step-by-step guide to resolve the issue.
+The following is a step-by-step guide to resolving the issue.

-Fixing of Skipping/Clicking sound can be done by running a series of tests on your 3D Printer.
+Fixing of 3D Printer Clicking noise can be done by running a series of tests on your 3D Printer.
 Some of these checks include

 - Check to see if both the print bed and nozzle are too close